Deltares/Wflow.jl/docs/src/user_guide/additional_options.md

 `subsurface` domain.
 The internal model states are listed on the left side, and the external state names are listed on the right side.
 Note that `path_input` is only required when `reinit` is set to false. `path_output` is optional, an output state file is only written when it is defined.
 If neither is set, the entire `state` section can be left out.
-If a model parameter is not mapped, a default value will be used if available.

 ```toml
 [model]